Planning Your Wedding Day: A Comprehensive Guide for Couples in Lafayette, IN

 3:30 PM — Wedding Party Portraits

-Your bridal party is fresh, happy, and ready for a little fun.
+Your bridal party will be fresh, happy, and ready for a little fun.
 This keeps cocktail hour free for everyone and helps the day feel smooth.

 4:00 PM — Last Minute Prep & Guest Arrival